-- Despite the fact that Rav Finkel was occupied with other rabbanim and Torah matters, and despite the fact that Leah was trying very hard not to be seen, Rav Finkel noticed her anyway -- which meant she was important enough to be noticed in such a situation.
+- Despite the fact that Rav Finkel was occupied with other rabbanim and Torah matters, and despite the fact that Leah was trying very hard not to be seen, Rav Finkel noticed her anyway -- which meant she was important enough to be amid everything.

-- Despite the important and honorable rabbis he was with and despite the fact that they were engaged in a Torah conversation, Rav Finkel felt that she was important enough for him to pause all that to give her some attention.
+- Despite the important and honorable rabbis he was with and despite the fact that they were engaged in a Torah conversation, Rav Finkel felt that she was important enough for him to interrupt all that to give her some positive attention & reassurance.

 - Rav Finkel knew her name and even used the affectionate form of her name.

 - In order for Rav Finkel to have known the Burning Hot Bath story, either he asked his wife and daughters how Leah was doing and was interested enough to listen to the story AND retain it OR his wife and daughters felt the need to tell him (in much the way a mother relates her children’s antics to their father) and he was interested enough to listen to the story AND retain it.
-He listened and remembered despite everything he had to do with his own family, running a yeshiva, and preparing for Shabbat, and his dedication to his Torah studies.
+He listened and remembered despite everything he had to do with his own family, running a yeshiva, preparing for Shabbat, and his dedication to his Torah studies.